kvokka/kvokka.github.io/README.md

 This template contain scripts to auto re-generate `pdf` version of CV after each commit.

+By default it will be used local installation of `wkhtmltopdf` tool.
+If you want to use from the docker container, you have to run first `echo DOCKER=1 >> .env`.

 ## How to use it locally

 ### Run